-PUBLIC COMMENTS: The public comment period on the proposal begins February 28, 2025, and ends at 5:00 p.m. on March 31, 2025.
-The SBOE will take registered oral and written comments on the proposal at the appropriate committee meeting in April 2025 in accordance with the SBOE board operating policies and procedures.
-A request for a public hearing on the proposal submitted under the Administrative Procedure Act must be received by the commissioner of education not more than 14 calendar days after notice of the proposal has been published in the Texas Register on February 28, 2025.
+SUMMARY OF COMMENTS AND RESPONSES: The public comment period on the proposal began February 28, 2025, and ended at 5:00 p.m. on March 31, 2025.
+The SBOE also provided an opportunity for registered oral and written comments at its April 2025 meeting in accordance with the SBOE board operating policies and procedures.
+Following is a summary of the public comments received and corresponding responses.